beruti/beruti.github.io/README.md

 SET cursor: to an image of choice;

+SET cursor speed

+click event on images
+--> push to array
+--> get length of array and return to screen as score  x3 (for number of wishes per lamp)

 - mouseover

 Jaffar will appear as someone to avoid - if mouseover - will get a life taken off